-193.5 billion was disbursed to 218.697 medium small and entrepreneurs upto March 2013, which is 26 percent of the target.
+Tk 193.5 billion was disbursed to 218,697 small and medium entrepreneurs upto March 2013, which is 26 percent of the target.

-SME sector development depends on development of industry and service sector.
-Actual employment is created through these sectors.
-Therefore.
+SME sector development depends on the development of industry and service sector.
+Actual employment is created through these two sectors.
+Therefore,